Asumba-lab/Ecommerce-final-project/README.md

 4. Deploy

    ## Live Page
-   click this link to access the page 'ecommerce-final-project-lac.vercel.app'
+   click this link to access the page: ecommerce-final-project-lac.vercel.app

 ## Contributing